kbjorklid/pomodoro_flutter/CONVENTIONS.md

 - Each provider should be in its own file.
 - Prefer subclassing widgets and encapsulating logic in them.
 - Prefer package-imports over relative imports.
-- Write succinct class-level documentation for all classes.
+- Write succinct class-level documentation comments for all classes, enums and such.

 ## Flutter Library choices